valerioio/codewars/authored/100 prisoners and a light bulb/description.md

 ### Example
 In the example test the prisoners are taken in the room in order, from first to last, and then the cycle repeats.

-For example, prisoner #0 goes in on day 1, when the lightbulb off and they have no previous visits, and then again on day 101, finding the lightbulb in whatever state was left by prisoner #99, and with ```previous_visits == tuple(False)```.
+For example, prisoner #0 goes in on day 1, when the lightbulb off and they have no previous visits, and then again on day 101, finding the lightbulb in whatever state was left by prisoner #99, and with ```previous_visits == [False]```.

 If an assertion is:
 * made before the 100th day, the prisoners are shot;